Play! Pokémon Pokémon Go Tournaments Guide – 2023

 Be sure to follow all of these accounts on Twitter – AND set notifications!
 These sources will Tweet any last-minute, important updates you may need to know about.

-Once checked in, a Pokémon GO tournament volunteer or employee will tape a red wristband around your wrist.
-Try not to lose your wristband and keep it on for the full weekend!
+Once checked in, a Pokémon GO tournament volunteer or employee will tape a colored wristband around your wrist.
+At larger events such as Internationals or Worlds, this may be a badge on a lanyard instead.
+Try not to lose your wristband or badge and keep it for the full weekend!
 If it’s lost, you may show proof of registration at the front tables and try to get a replacement.
-These wristbands are important for going in and out of the tournament halls, and the workers are strict about seeing them upon entry.
-Don't worry – they're waterproof and safe to keep on while taking a shower.
+The wristbands/badges are important for going in and out of the tournament halls, and the workers are strict about seeing them upon entry.
+Don't worry – the wristbands are waterproof and safe to keep on while taking a shower.

 Pokémon Trainer Club Account and ID